alexkrotz/1D-kMQC/README.md

 1. Navigate to the example directories containing the input files, for example: `examples/k-space-MF/` for a mean-field calculation in reciprocal space.
 All files needed for a calculation are already present in those folders including the inputfile
 ` inputfile_holstein` (for a holstein type coupling).
+   * Note that `coeffgrid_kspace` and `coeffgrid_rspace` can be directly reused without modification for any simulation type and parameters.
 2. The inputfile contains a description of all the necessary parameters for defining the physical system and simulation, modify the inputs as needed.
 An example is reproduced here:
     ```